amabdulr/CNWG/Chunking.md

 ### Chunk Rules

-- **Voice and Tense:** Always use active voice and present tense.
+- **Voice and Tense:** Active voice and present tense.
-- **UI Element Focus:**
-  - **Crucial Elements Only:** Describe only those UI elements or UX processes that are essential to completing the task.
+- **Minimal GUI Reference:** Only describe GUI elements essential for the task.
-    - *Incorrect:* Over-detailing every transition or page.
-    - *Correct:* "A loading icon appears for a few moments.
-Responses display with curl, Request URL, and a server response that you can copy or download."
+  - ✅ Correct: "Enable service assurance."
+  - ❌ Incorrect: "Click the enable service assurance slider."
-- **Positional Descriptors:** Avoid using positional terms (e.g., top, bottom, left, right) unless absolutely necessary.
+- **Positional Descriptors:** Avoid positional descriptors unless essential.
+  - ✅ Correct: "Click the filter icon."
-  - *Incorrect:* "Click the Filter icon from the top right corner of the table."
+  - ❌ Incorrect: "Click the filter icon at the top right."
+- **Conciseness:** Be concise, outcome-focused.
+  - ✅ Correct: "Filter by device label, IP, or status."
+  - ❌ Incorrect: Detailed multi-step explanations.
+- **No Over-Description:** Avoid detailing non-critical UI elements. include only what is essential for the task.
+  - ✅ Correct: "Copy the certificate fingerprint."
-  - *Correct:* "Click the filter icon."
+  - ❌ Incorrect: "Click the copy icon next to fingerprint."
-- **Conciseness for Filter/Sort:** Provide concise, outcome-focused instructions instead of overly detailed UI steps.
-  - *Incorrect:* A multi-step detailed explanation for filtering.
-  - *Correct:* "Filter or sort the sensor list by label, IP address, version, location, health, or processing status.
-Click the filter icon, enter a value, and click Apply."
-- **UI Control References:** Avoid unnecessarily referencing specific UI control names.
-  - *Incorrect:* "Click the drop-down arrow for the Protocol field and select a protocol from the drop-down list."
-  - *Correct:* "From the Protocol drop-down list, choose a syslog message protocol."
+  - ✅ Correct: "From the Protocol drop-down list, choose a syslog message protocol."
-- **Over-Description:** Avoid detailing every UI element; include only what is essential for the task.
-  - *Incorrect:* "Click the copy icon to copy the Fingerprint and enroll your center with a global center."
+  - ❌ Incorrect: "Click the drop-down arrow for the Protocol field and select a protocol from the drop-down list."
-  - *Correct:* "Copy the certificate fingerprint."
-- **Simplification:** Eliminate intermediary steps that add no actionable context.
+- **Simplification:** Remove trivial steps that don't add context.
-  - *Incorrect:* Listing trivial steps like "Click Next" without adding context.
+  - ✅ Correct: "Choose Launch CloudFormation; select Template Is Ready and Amazon S3 URL."
-  - *Correct:* Combine steps to focus on key actions, e.g., "From the Choose Action drop-down list, choose Launch CloudFormation; then, in the Create Stack page, click Template Is Ready and Amazon S3 URL."
+  - ✅ Correct: Combine steps to focus on key actions, e.g., "From the Choose Action drop-down list, choose Launch CloudFormation; then, in the Create Stack page, click Template Is Ready and Amazon S3 URL."
+  - ❌ Incorrect: "Click Next; click Template Is Ready; click Amazon S3 URL."
+  - ❌ Incorrect: Listing trivial steps like "Click Next" without adding context.
+- **User Benefit Highlighting:** Briefly state task benefits when relevant.
+- **Clear Feedback:** Provide feedback upon task completion clearly.
+- **Future-Proofing:** Avoid specifying GUI element details that frequently change.
+- **Icon Definitions:** Only define non-standard icons explicitly.

 - **Step Command Formula:**
   Steps can be either: